 The NH3-100 is designed for continuous inline monitoring or portable spot-checking:

-Mounting: Submersible with IP68 protection.
+Mounting: Submersible probe.
 Install in a representative flow area, avoiding dead zones and air pockets.
-The sensor should be positioned where water circulates naturally past the gas-sensing membrane.
+The sensor should be positioned where water circulates naturally past the ISE membrane.

 Calibration: Two-point calibration using standard ammonia solutions.
 Calibrate at concentrations bracketing your expected range.
 Recalibrate every 2-4 weeks depending on the application.
 In high-fouling environments, weekly cleaning and calibration is recommended.

-Maintenance: Clean the gas-permeable membrane periodically to prevent biofilm buildup.
+Maintenance: Clean the ISE membrane periodically to prevent biofilm buildup.
 Inspect the membrane for damage or clogging.
 Replace the membrane cap according to the maintenance schedule.

 Connectivity and Integration